khawajafarooq/RoundingDecimal/README.md

-# Rounding Double Numbers (Swift)
+# Rounding Double

-Playground demonstration for rounding a double number to N number of decimal places.
+Playground demonstration for rounding a double number to N places.

 ## How can you use it?
 Make it a part of your own extension ⚙